 Step Two: Attempts to resolve complaints must first begin with an informal process.
 Informal complaints must be made within 15 business days of the decision, determination or incident that gives rise to the complaint.
-The student should expect a response using College e-mail (or other College approved preferred contact method) as appropriate within 5 business complaint should initially be addressed to the faculty member, student peer or member of staff who is most directly concerned with the issue.
-In order to ensure that the complaint is raised at a mutually convenient time, the student should try to arrange an appointment with this person.
+The student should expect a response using College e-mail (or other College approved preferred contact method) as appropriate within 5 business days.